Mrcomputer1/SmileyPlayerTrader/README.md

 Smiley Player Trader was created by Mrcomputer1 for [Semisol](https://github.com/Semisol)'s Minecraft server.
 Its purpose is to allow you to right click on a player and see a list of items they can trade.

-# Note: We DO NOT provide support for offline mode/cracked servers unless it is for multi-account development or a valid reason is provided.

 # Usage
 ## GUI
 1. Type /spt to open the GUI.